16

 And I don’t have any stats to back this up, but I bet their S22i is one of the most popular cycles around.

-These days, there are a lot of streaming cycles on the market, all trying to capitalize on what Peloton started.
+These days, there are a lot of streaming cycles on the market, all trying to capitalize on what Peloton started so many years ago.

 But a few years ago, this wasn’t the case.